mstill3/spark-for-dummies/Everything.md

     * stdev
     * countByKey
     * saveAsTextFile
+  - Transformations (limit, select, drop, dropDuplicates)
+    - Narrow
+      * map
+      * flatMap
+      * filter
+      * mapPartition
+      * mapPartitionsWithIndex
+      * keyBy
+      * sample
+      * union
+      * zip
+      * coalesce - reduces number of shuffles (balances data on partitions) (shuffle flag disabled by default)
+    - Wide
+      * intersection
+      * groupBy
+      * groupByKey
+      * aggregateBy
+      * distinct
+      * reduceByKey
+      * join
+      * cartesian
+      * partitionBy
+      * repartition - increase or decrease num partitions (unbalnaced partitions)

 </details>

 ## Cache vs Persist
 - persist can save the dataframe data to any data source DISK, MEMEORY, ...
 - cache just calls the persist function with choosing the datasource to be MEMEORY
-- unpersist is a method but there is no uncache function
+- unpersist is a method but there is no uncache function, unpersist will do that

 ## Others
 - Graph frame bfs inexpression Params